Anders-Lunde/Colocalization_Object_Counter/README.md

 ## An ImageJ plugin for semi-automatic object based colocalization analysis

 In this repository you can find:
--the plugin .jar file
+1. the plugin .jar file
--the plugin source code
+2. the plugin source code
--the Microsoft Excel macro file
+3. *the Microsoft Excel macro file (in folder: "Excel data organizer macro file")
--the Matlab script.
+4. *the Matlab script. (in folder: "Matlab 3d visualization files")

+*NB!
+The items 3. and 4. above are automatically installed when using the ImageJ plugin.
+There is no need to download them individually.

 ## Installing the plugin:
 ### Option 1):